PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
+The 285-line central layout-Transpose chain cleanup and its canonical `_is_identity_perm` / `_is_inverse_perm` helpers moved unchanged into `passes/layout_transpose.py`.
+The family preserves identity removal, strict inverse-pair removal, inverse fan-out bypass, consecutive-pair composition, public-output protection, explicit boundary markers, and the specialized Softmax chain.
+All three old/new AST comparisons are identical.
+The lowerer re-exports the two helpers for its remaining 19 references and retains a thin optimizer wrapper at all thirteen call sites, without a circular import.

+Sequential verification completed with:

+- `2 passed` for inverse fan-out removal and observable-bridge protection;
+- `1 passed` for family/helper ownership and compatibility re-export;
+- `1108 passed, 5 deselected, 2 warnings in 146.90s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should make all four mutation modes differential-index and `LayoutState` aware, introduce a stable transactional runner with model-only Transpose preflight and indexed candidate detection, and replace all thirteen raw production calls.
+Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,